- Start date: January

 The returns achieved on the company’s shares should be evaluated using an appropriate benchmark as well as the standard market ratios – the earnings yield, dividend yield, etc. The final objective of the project is an assessment of the value of the company and the investment value of its shares.
 Even the most experienced and capable security analysts find this a very difficult task, even though they may be monitoring a company’s performance and prospects on a continuing basis.
 You are simply expected to build on the financial information and analysis you have undertaken to produce some tentative assessments of value.
 As the focus is on the use of financial information you are expected, firstly, to undertake a “fundamental analysis” of the company.
 Secondly, you are expected to use the various valuation models to provide insights into the determination of the company’s market value.

-Our MSc Finance programme is accredited by the Chartered Institute of Management Accountants (CIMA).
+This Finance Masters programme is accredited by the Chartered Institute of Management Accountants (CIMA).
 Exemptions will be awarded from CIMA’s professional examinations, according to the route taken through the MSc.

 Our MSc degree has also been accepted into the CFA Institute University Recognition Program.
 This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.